karan-ambrule-tech/leacture-demo/README.md

 # leacture-demo
-this is is demo class
+this is is demo class.